raydebug/puretexaspoker/docs/selenium-integration-summary.md

 # Comprehensive testing
-npm run test:selenium:all          # All browsers sequentially npm run test:all                   # Both Cypress and Selenium tests
+npm run test:selenium:all          # All browsers sequentially npm run test:all                   # All tests
 ```

 ## Environment Configuration